DoD-Platform-One/monitoring/docs/prometheus-loki-grafana.md

 ### What is Loki

 Loki is a horizontally scalable, highly available, multi-tenant log aggregation system inspired by Prometheus.
 It is designed to be very cost effective and easy to operate.
 It does not index the contents of the logs, but rather a set of labels for each log stream.
 You can use Grafana to consume the logs.
-Loki supports clients such as Fluentd, Fluentbit, Logstash and Promtail.
+Loki supports clients such as Fluentd, Fluentbit, Logstash, and Alloy.

 > For a detailed look at the [Package Architecture for Loki](https://docs-bigbang.dso.mil/latest/docs/understanding-bigbang/package-architecture/loki/)